Ufepaul/movie-app/README.md

   console.log(`Server is running on port ${PORT}`);
 });

+
+This code provides the backend API for searching movies, fetching movie recommendations, and storing user favorites.
+You can expand with authentication (JWT or similar) as needed.

 3. Frontend Implementation
 a.
 Setting Up a React Project
 You can create a React app using Create React App.
 For instance: